SatishKumar9/VizWiz-VQA-PyTorch/README.md

-# VizWiz Challenge: Visual Question Answering Implementation in PyTorch
+# VizWiz Visual Question Answering Implementation in PyTorch

 PyTorch VQA implementation.
 The code can be easily adapted for training on VQA 1.0/2.0 or any other dataset.